parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 -   Anyone can hide comments for themselves.
 -   Anyone can report comments, which makes them hidden by default for everyone.
 I also get an email notification where I can review the comment and click a link to delete the comment if needed.

-## Astro Server Actions

-First I tried out the new experimental [Astro server actions](https://astro.build/blog/astro-480/#experimental-astro-actions), which were quite nice for cutting down on form processing boilerplate.
-It worked great on my local dev server but I couldn't get it to work in production.
-Something about using AstroDB and Actions together in a serverless environment isn't quite there.
-For the time being, writing API endpoints within a single Astro repo is still pretty nice.

 ## Email Notifications (Val.town)

 [Val.town](https://www.val.town/about) is a social code platform with stellar vibes.
-The team behind it seem like stand up folks and it has a small and active community.
+The team behind it seem like stand up folks and it has a small active community.
 It is so easy to create quick backend projects with features that would otherwise be a pain to setup like email, databases, CRON jobs, HTTP handlers, etc.

 When I want to trigger an email to myself, say, when someone leaves a comment, I just hit one of my Val's endpoints with a POST request.